w3c/strong-authentication-and-identity-workshop/cfp.md

 Our aim is to get a diversity of attendees from a variety of industries and communities, including:

-> * FIDO, WebAuthn, IFAA, and other strong authentication technologies
+> * Finance and payment industries
-> * Decentralized Identifiers (DIDs), Blockchain / Distributed Legers, Verifiable Claims, DIDAuth and other emerging identity technologies
+> * Government services
-> * Open ID Connect (OIDC), OAuth, SAML, and other federation technologies
+> * Online platforms and service providers
+> * <span class="todo">Others?</span>

 This workshop, as other W3C meetings, operates under its [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).

 ## Which topics will be covered?
 {: #topics}

-<span class="todo">Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</span>
+Topics will include:

+> * Strong Authentication: FIDO, WebAuthn, IFAA, DIDAuth
+> * Decentralized Identity (DID): Blockchain / Distributed Ledger Technologies, Verifiable Credentials
+> * Federation: Open ID Connect, SAML, DID
+> * Credentials: Verifiable Credentials, JWT, JSON-LD
+> * <span class="todo">Others?</span>

 Suggestions for further workshop topics?
-Submit a [pull request on GitHub](https://github.com/w3c/tokyo18-workshop) or email Ivan Herman <ivan@w3.org>.
+Submit a [pull request on GitHub](https://github.com/apowers313/strong-authentication-and-identity-workshop/pulls) or email Adam Powers <apowers@w3.org>.

 ## How can I suggest a presentation?